filipesilva/aio-ivy-ve/notes.md

 ## Ivy size increases

-`main.js` increases in size for Ivy
+`main.js` increases in size for Ivy by 20K.